unrealnerd/notes/common.md

 ### AWS

+- instance type ondemand,savings plan( for compute based on previous usage, after committed usage exceeds on-demand costs take charge for the exceeded),spot (jobs which can be interuppted. since aws can witdraw these instances anytime)
+- ec2 autoscaling: dynamic- based on demand, predective - based on predicted demand
+- internet gateway & private gateway to enter a VPC
+- SSM Agent-  is Amazon software that runs on ec2 instances to help manage resouces

 #### READ REPLICA
 - replication process uses WAL which logs transactions on master and then replay those on the read replica
 - relpica lag can be caused coz of